Rigel Pharmaceuticals Inc. (RIGL)'s latest performance is not what we had anticipated

 Rigel Pharmaceuticals Inc. (NASDAQ: RIGL) Trading Performance Indicators

-Take a look at Rigel Pharmaceuticals Inc.’s (RIGL) current performance indicators.
-Last quarter, stock had a quick ratio of 2.10.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.16.
+You can see what Rigel Pharmaceuticals Inc. (RIGL) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 2.10.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.33.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -0.49, a number that is poised to hit -0.14 in the next quarter and is forecasted to reach -0.31 in one year’s time.